Atlantoaxial Instability

 What Causes Atlantoaxial Instability?

-Infection has been found to be an additional cause of instability, with the rich arterial supply and venous plexus in this region of the body providing a route for infectious sequelae…” Reference
+Atlantoaxial instability can originate from congenital conditions, but in adults, it is primarily seen in the setting of acute trauma or degenerative changes due to an inflammatory response.
+Infection has been found to be an additional cause of instability, with the rich arterial supply and venous plexus in this region of the body providing a route for infectious sequelae…” Ref.
+AAI can also happen in connective tissue disorders.

 What are some common symptoms of AAI?